Seasonal merchandise planning carries a unique challenge for retailers, as product life cycles are measured in weeks or

 But since retailers can’t predict everything, and some markdowns will be inevitable — the second approach involves maximizing profits while getting rid of inventory.

 This requires finding the absolute minimum discount required to increase demand just enough to get rid of remaining end-of-season stock.
-As we mentioned above — if you discount too much, stock will definitely sell quicker, but you’ll miss out on profit.
+As we mentioned above — if you discount too much, the stock will definitely sell quicker, but you’ll miss out on profit.
 But if you discount too little, stock won’t move quickly enough, and you might be forced to markdown even more drastically later on.

 Finding the optimal balance is difficult enough for one product — but nearly impossible to do manually across hundreds of stores and thousands of SKUs.
 That’s why more sophisticated retailers are leveraging advanced analytics to optimize their end-of-season markdowns.